Personality Psychology

 (N) Neuroticism

-• A high score suggests: Sensitivity to stress, a tendency to worry.
+• A high score suggests: Sensitivity to stress and a tendency to worry.

-• A low score suggests: Calmness, resilience, emotional security.
+• A low score suggests: Calmness, resilience, and emotional security.